-The consistent feeling of being heartbroken by receiving an endless amount of rejections from what’ll feel like everyone you speak to on the daily.
+You'll experience a consistent feeling of being let down by receiving an endless amount of rejections from what’ll feel like everyone you speak to on the daily.

 4. A training plan that throws you in the deep end

-After the first 1-3 months, you’ll be set KPI’s that seem so unattainable, it’ll leave you feeling dead inside.
+After the first 1-3 months, you'll be set KPI’s that seem pretty unattainable.

-and also asking yourself the question “well Reece, why the hell are you still in recruitment if the job is that shitty?”.
+You'll also be asking “well Reece, why are you still in recruitment if the job is that shitty?”.
 Luckily, I have some good news for you!
 Recruitment gets better.
 Way better, in fact.